SModelS/smodels/docs/manual/source/RunningSModelS.rst

   * **expandedSummary** (True/False): set True to include in the summary output all applicable |results|, False for only the strongest one.

+.. _parameterFileSLHAprinter:

+* *slha-printer*: options for the SLHA printer

+  .. _parameterFileExpandedOutput:

+    * **expandedOutput** (True/False): set True to print the full list of results.
+If False only the most constraining result and excluding results are printed.

 .. _parameterFilePythonprinter:

 * *python-printer*: options for the Python printer